appsody/website/content/docs/stacks/develop.md

 default-template: my-template-1  # name of default template
 ```

-## Create your project templates

-You can create as many templates as you feel necessary for your stack.
-It is recommended to include a default simple template, such as a "Hello, World!" project.

-Capabilities that apply to all templates are better suited for inclusion in the stack image.

 ## Create your stack image

 The stack image contains common capabilities that can be used by all templates.
 For example, the [`nodejs-express`](https://github.com/appsody/stacks/tree/master/incubator/nodejs-express) stack image provides health endpoints and Prometheus metrics so the developers do not need to implement them.